gemc/sci-g/examples/geometry/simple_flux/README.txt

   ./example.py

-  Take a look: the geometry is imported from a dedicated 'geometry.py' script.
+  Take a look:
+  - the geometry is created using a dedicated 'geometry.py' script.

 C- OUTPUT